 Types of Mobile Testing for App Development

-Working with a software firm to develop new apps?
+Working with top software development companies according to designrush to develop new apps?
 Here are the types of mobile testing you’ll need to do to ensure clients’ needs are met.

 Apps have evolved from simple time wasters into life necessities.

 Need to check your bank statement?
 There’s an app for that.
 Need to check the weather on the go?
 There’s an app for that too.

 But users have high expectations when it comes to app quality, making testing a necessity.

 Fortunately, there are several types of mobile testing to optimize app development.

 They come in a variety of pneumonic flavors like ISLICEDUPFUN or COPFLUNGGUN, but most take a page from the SFDPOT heuristic model.

 Whether the app is for business or pleasure, it needs to work.
 Functionality (the “F” in SFDPOT) is the most common type of testing.
 Mainly, does the app do what it says it does?

 When testing for functionality, press every button, look at every setting, be thorough.